acsone/acsone-odoo-project-template/README.md

 ### Initializing a new project

-`pipx run copier copy git+https://github.com/acsone/acsone-odoo-project-template {project-root-dir}`
+`pipx run copier copy --trust --vcs-ref=master gh:acsone/acsone-odoo-project-template {project-root-dir}`

 This will ask questions and create the `{project-root-dir}` directory and initialize the project inside it.

 ### Updating an existing project

-Inside the project root, run `pipx run copier update  -f`, or `pipx run copier update` if you want to change the answers to some questions.
+Inside the project root, run `pipx run copier update --trust -f`, or `pipx run copier update --trust` if you want to change the answers to some questions.

 ## How to use the generated project